ovhlabs/knowledge-base/en/_posts/2015-05-05-sailabove-documentation-commandline.markdown

   --gateway GATEWAY     Use service as gateway for a network. e.g.
                         "private:public", will use the service as a gateway for the "private" network to the "public" network.
+  --volume VOLUME       Add a persistent volume and mount it, e.g. "/data:42"
+                        will create a 42GB persistent volume and mount it in the /data directory.
+This directory must exist in the Docker image or be a VOLUME.
   --batch               do not attach console on start
 ```

 When used in conjunction with ``redeploy``, ``--tag`` is very powerful.
 It switches the docker image tag the service is deployed from.
 For instance, let's say your production service is currently deployed on docker tag ``sailabove.io/my-user/my-image:v1`` and a new ``v2`` tag has just been pushed.
 You'll just need to redeploy using ``--tag v2`` to upgrade or ``--tag v1`` to downgrade.

 When altering the environment variables, make sure to explicitely specify the full list of environment variables, including existing ones.
 Missing variables will be removed.

-Links and published ports follow the same mechanism.
+Links, volumes and published ports follow the same mechanism.

+Changing volumes on redeploy is experimental.
+It may be used to declare new volumes.
+It currently does not support altering nor removing existing volumes.
+Hence, when at least one ``--volume`` is specified in redeploy, all existing volumes must be re-defined.

 ### Example